 The principals are able to restrict the agents' jurisdictions or invalidate them if they want.
 For instance, a principal who had originally assigned an agent to buy a parcel of real estate property can change the instructions to curb the agent's privilege to lease the property rather than purchasing it.

 Agent are duty-bound to finish the jobs assigned to them by the principal providing that the principal contributes plausible instructions.
 Also, it's expected that the agent is able to complete the jobs with a particular degree of expertise and caution and will not purposely or carelessly finish any task in an inappropriate way.
 An obligation of allegiance is also insinuated as part of the principal-agent relationship, which necessitates that agents avoid placing themselves in situations that lead to or prompt discord between the interest of principals and the agent's own interests.

 The agency relationship consists of the principal and the agent, which is an arrangement where the principal legally elects an agent to represent them, to act in the interest of the principal.
 If you want to learn more about the agency relationship or you have any legal questions concerning this subject, speaking with a lawyer is the best way to get answers.

 If you need help with agency relationships, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.